ggerganov/ggterm/README.md

 ## Vim C++ features

+Vim is configured with the following plugins:

+- Vundle
+- YouCompleteMe
+- LanguageClient-neovim (configured with clangd)
+- deoplete
+- NERDTree
+- Fugitive
+- fzf

 To enable all features make sure to have a `compile_commands.json` file in the root source directory of your project.
 When using CMake, I usually create it like this: